 1. Start with Emergency Fund:

-As tilted, this is intended for an emergency and should have 3 to 6 months of your living expenses as it’s balance.
+As titled, this is intended for an emergency and should have 3 to 6 months of your living expenses as it’s balance.
 You can estimate your living expenses by adding up fixed costs like rent or mortgage, car payment, gas, insurance, utilities, food, union dues, etc., plus discretionary costs like entertainment, travel, gifts, etc. It’s ok for this to be a rough calculation.
 Just getting close is good enough.

 The Emergency Fund shouldn’t be invested in anything that could lose value.
 It should be in a money market fund, or a series of CD’s with varying maturities, or T-Bills or something similar.
 This money will be used if something unexpected happens that stops the income flow.
 It’s a bit like an insurance policy you hope you never need it but it’s good to have just in case